Brishin Patel

 Brishin Patel is an Indian politician.
 He was elected to the Lok Sabha, the lower house of the Parliament of India from the Siwan in Bihar as a member of the Janata Dal.
 He was Minister of Education and Transport in Nitish Kumar cabinet.
+He was elected for record 6 times Member of Legislative Assembly from Vaishali, Bihar.

 He joined Hindustani Awam Morcha when former Chief Minister of Bihar, Jitan Ram Manjhi, who left the Janata Dal (United) along with 18 others to form the party following the 2015 Bihar political crisis.
 He lost Vaishali seat in 2015 Bihar Legislative Assembly election.
 He was named as state president of Hindustani Awam Morcha.
 He left HAM Party and later joined RJD in 2020, before Bihar Assembly Election 2020.